Teyras/MT/text/chapters/050_evaluation_system.md

 ReCodEx uses the `isolate`[@MaresIsolate] sandbox to ensure that code submitted by students is executed in a secure and isolated environment and that their usage of resources is limited.
+The sandbox is controlled by the `isolate` command line utility, which is executed as a subprocess by the worker daemon.

 A separate instance of the sandbox is used for each stage of the evaluation process where untrusted code is involved.
 In particular, this means compilation of source codes and running the resulting program with test inputs.
+Files that should be kept between the stages (typically compiled binaries) must be copied by the worker (the files that are supposed to be copied are specified by the configuration of the exercise).